Radical prostatectomy - discharge

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
 Your health care provider will tell you when you do not need to keep your wound covered.
 Keep the wound area clean by washing it with mild soap and water.

-You may have a drain (called a Jackson-Pratt, or JP drain) below your belly button that helps extra fluid leak from your body.
+You may have a drain (called a Jackson-Pratt, or JP drain) below your belly button that helps extra fluid drain from your body and prevent it from building up in your body.
 Your provider will take it out after 1 to 3 days.